-Cosmos are Mexican natives that are easy to grow and thrive in bright sunny areas.
-These undemanding blooms rarely have any issues but a few diseases can pose problems.
+Cosmos plants are Mexican natives that are easy to grow and thrive in bright, sunny areas.
+These undemanding blooms rarely have any issues, but a few diseases can pose problems.
 Cosmos plant diseases range from fungal to bacterial and into insect vectored viruses.
-Controlling insects, providing proper irrigation and planting healthy plants can minimize any problems with cosmos plants.
+Controlling insects, providing proper irrigation, and planting healthy plants can minimize any problems with cosmos plants.

 Common Diseases of Cosmos

-There are over 25 species of cosmos, or Mexican aster as it is also known.
-Cosmos is in the Aster family of plants and its blooms have a distinctive resemblance to that plant.
-Cosmos reseeds itself freely and is tolerant of low moisture and fertility soils.
-It is a very hardy plant with few special needs and it will return year after year to brighten the garden space.
-If your cosmos flowers are dying during the growing season, it’s time to investigate some possible causes and save these long blooming feathery foliaged plants.
+There are over 25 species of cosmos or Mexican aster as it is also known.
+Cosmos is in the Aster family of plants and its blooms have a distinct resemblance to that plant.
+Cosmos reseeds itself freely and is tolerant of low moisture and fertile soils.
+It is a very hardy plant with few special needs, and it will return year after year to brighten the garden space.
+If your cosmos flowers are dying during the growing season, it’s time to investigate some possible causes and save these long-blooming, feathery-foliaged plants.

 Fungal Cosmos Plant Diseases